mahmudkuet11/laravel-maintenance-mode/readme.md

 http://your-site.com?mode=dev
 ```

-Once you browse like this you can browse for the next specified minutes defined in `config/maintenance-mode.php`
+Once you browse like this you can browse for the next few minutes specified in [cookie_exp_min](https://github.com/mahmudkuet11/laravel-maintenance-mode/tree/dev#cookie_exp_min)

 ### Configuration